 Electrolytes are involved in maintaining fluid balance, regulating muscle function, as well as fat metabolism!

 On the other hand, electrolyte imbalances in athletes can cause fatigue and cramps!
-Hence, athletes should be very mindful of electrolyte intakes.
+Hence, athletes should be very mindful of getting adequate amounts of electrolytes.

 How to eat raspberries after exercise?